left-alert-chaos/bear-crawler/README.md

 ### is_allowed()
 This is a function that takes a relative path as a string an returns a boolean.
 The path is formatted as a path from a website's root and the return value represents whether a page is allowed under `robots.txt`.
 If the bool returned is True, the page is allowed.
 If it's False, the page is disallowed.

+# Quirks
+This is liable to change in the future.
+- Wikipedia is currently blocked.
+Any crawls directed to Wikipedia are skipped.
+This is because for whatever reason, Wikipedia doesn't like my User-Agent.